black-puppydog/lykin_tutorial/part_3_database_follows/README.md

 }
 ```

 The `Ok(_)` variant of the returned `Result` type will contain the message reference of the published follow / unfollow message.
-Once again, we are transforming any possible error to a `String` for easier handling in the caller function.
+Once again, we are transforming any possible error to a `String` for easier handling and reporting in the caller function.

 At this point we have the capability to check whether we follow a peer, to add and remove peer data to our key-value store, and to follow and unfollow a peer.
 Casting our minds back to the `subscribe` and `unsubscribe` route handlers of our webserver, we can now add calls to `follow_peer()` and `unfollow_peer()`: